Top Grammy moments: Matador Madonna, Dancing Sir Paul and Kanye

-LOS ANGELES (Reuters) - Step aside winners.
+LOS ANGELES, Feb 8 (Reuters) - Step aside winners.
 The Grammy Awards have long belonged to performers and unexpected moments - and Sunday’s show was no different with Kanye West rushing the stage, Pharrell Williams’ orchestral bash and a poignant plea to end domestic violence.

 - Kanye, Again